Ironhack-Data-Madrid-Febrero-2021/Hey-I-am-a-data-analyst/README.md

-We have used the [Netflix Movies and TV Shows dataset](https://www.kaggle.com/shivamb/netflix-shows) from *Kaggle* We have webscraping [IMDb Top Rated Movies](https://www.imdb.com/chart/top) We have worked with different files:
+We have used the [Netflix Movies and TV Shows dataset](https://www.kaggle.com/shivamb/netflix-shows) from *Kaggle* We have webscraping [IMDb Top Rated Movies](https://www.imdb.com/chart/top)
-- Netflix.csv
-- Cleaning_Netflix.ipynb
-- WebScraping.ipynb
-- IMDb.csv
-- Dashboard.ipynb

-### Procedure
-- Translate
-- Webscraping
+We have worked with different files:
+- *Cleaning_Netflix.ipynb*: Approach to the Netflix films - Cleaning and Analysis
+- *WebScraping.ipynb*: Web Scraping from IMDb Top Rated films - Translating results given
+- *Dashboard.ipynb*: Graphs and conclusions

 ## Conclusions
+- Since 2013 Netflix is offering TV Shows, gaining relevance in their platform yearly
+- Almost 33% Netflix films are American
+- Mostly Netflix films are categorized as Drama, International movies and Comedies
-We offer to The Client a list of films they can offer in their new content platform
+- We offer to The Client a list of films they can offer in their new content platform